Max-welll/SCOBS/README.md

 # SCOBS
-Securing COTS Binaries with Automatic Program Partitioning for Intel SGX Soon to be open source...
+Securing COTS Binaries with Automatic Program Partitioning for Intel SGX\n Soon to be open source...